About the Championship

 Preparations for this exceptional championship were launched by the Czech Ball Hockey Federation (ČMSHb) two years in advance.
 A key milestone came in September 2024, when the ČMSHb, the Moravian-Silesian Region, and the Statutory City of Ostrava signed a memorandum of cooperation to jointly organize and financially support this major sporting event.

-One of the main ambitions of the championship is to break attendance records.
-The most attended tournament so far was held in Pardubice in 2017, attracting 72,520 spectators.
-That same championship also set the record for the largest crowd at a single game, when 7,592 fans watched the match between the Czech Republic and India.
+One of the main goals of the championship is to break the attendance record.
+The most attended tournament so far took place in Pardubice in 2017, attracting 72,520 spectators.
+It was also in this Czech city where the record for a single game was set, as 7,592 fans watched the match between Czechia and India.

 However, the Ostrava championship will offer much more than just thrilling matches.
 The side program will involve schools and kindergartens, while local personalities, athletes, and ambassadors of the city and region will also take part.
 The aim is to raise the visibility of ball hockey not only in the Moravian-Silesian Region but also on a nationwide level.